rootstrap/react-native-use-styles/README.md

 ## License

-**@rootstrap/react-native-use-styles** is available under the MIT license.
+**react-native-use-styles** is available under the MIT license.
 See the LICENSE file for more info.

 ## Credits

-**@rootstrap/react-native-use-styles** is maintained by [Rootstrap](http://www.rootstrap.com) with the help of our [contributors](https://github.com/rootstrap/react-native-use-styles/contributors).
+**react-native-use-styles** is maintained by [Rootstrap](http://www.rootstrap.com) with the help of our [contributors](https://github.com/rootstrap/react-native-use-styles/contributors).

 [<img src="https://s3-us-west-1.amazonaws.com/rootstrap.com/img/rs.png" width="100"/>](http://www.rootstrap.com)